ermlikeyeah/ermlikeyeah.github.io/_posts/2017-01-04-days-out-looking-sideways.markdown

 I could just fill the time with… stuff.
 But I’ve spent enough time over the years filling time, and doing nothing.
 I hate it.

-And, on the flip side, I love the work I do these days.
+I could group all that time together and do a stretch freelancing somewhere.
+Here’s the flip side: I love the work I do these days and the places I do it.

 So, here’s an offer: I will gladly use some of those days off for me to look sideways, to nip in and spend time with other work happening across public services – and maybe me being there will be a look sideways for you too.